anjrv/edr_report/final_project.md

 \doublespacing

 Once this processing step completes these measurements are inserted into a MongoDB database in a manner similar to the one described in Fig. 5.
-Aside from writing to the same database used by the back-end there is actually no direct code sharing between the subscriber code and the rest of the back-end code, because of this the steps are relatively modular and can be changed individually without many issues.
+Aside from writing to the same database used by the backend there is actually no direct code sharing between the subscriber code and the rest of the backend code, because of this the steps are relatively modular and can be changed individually without many issues.
 Due to JavaScript being weakly typed it is still possible to retain the ability to deal with data in an agnostic way at this step, there are some expectations towards the identifying variables of the smartphone being present but individual measurement variables can be changed at the Android application level without impacting this processing step.

 \pagebreak

-## 5.3 Back-end & API
+## 5.3 Backend & API

 The general research question of transporting crowdsourced EDR measurement data to a central storage database has been covered in the previous chapters.
 As an extension to this core implementation it seemed obvious to add a way to interact with the gathered data.
-For this purpose a simple back-end process was also implemented.
-This is a NodeJS back-end with a couple of routes that are provided as an API accessible to the public.
+For this purpose a simple backend process was also implemented.
+This is a NodeJS backend with a couple of routes that are provided as an API accessible to the public.
 The specific routes are visible here in Listing 10:

 \singlespacing